eight857/GameWorks_NEW/HairWorks_Ue4_ReleaseNotes.md

 * Added support for morph target skeletal mesh.
 * Added world space simulation mode.
 * Added support for level wind.
+* Fixed a crash of pin mesh.
+* Fixed a render bug of pin mesh.

 ## Jun 17, 2017
 * Upgraded to UE4.16.1